 A Few Final Notes:

-It is not a bad idea to run most/ all grounds back to the m-Unit main Ground location to insure they all have ideal continuity.
+It is not a bad idea to run most/ all grounds back to the m-Unit main Ground location to ensure they all have ideal continuity.

 Gauge & Indicator lights - The m-Unit handles power distribution, and control, so it doesn't really affect much with the gauge and warning lights.
 Those remain basically the same as stock, with one exception, the power comes from the "AUX" output.
 This means the oil pressure light gets power from the m-Unit and then the switch is the sensor on the engine which closes the circuit when the oil pressure is too low.
 Basically the neutral light and oil pressure light use a switched ground configuration, and the high beam and turn signal indicator uses a switched positive configuration.
 See our m-Unit wiring diagrams for a visual explanation.